garden-io/garden/examples/hot-reload/README.md

 This example showcases Garden's hot-reloading functionality.

-When using the `local-kuberbetes` or `kubernetes` providers, container modules can be configured to hot-reload their running services when the module's source files change without redeploying.
+When using the `local-kubernetes` or `kubernetes` providers, container modules can be configured to hot-reload their running services when the module's source files change without redeploying.
 In essence, hot-reloading copies source files into the appropriate running containers (local or remote) when code is changed by the user.

 For example, services that can be run with a file system watcher that automatically update the running application process when sources change (e.g. nodemon, Django, Ruby on Rails, and most popular web app frameworks) are a natural fit for this feature.